imazen/resizer-web/content/docs/workswith/mediumtrust.md

 # Medium trust

-ImageResizer is designed to support medium trust (and low trust).
+### ImageResizer is designed to support medium trust (and low trust).
 Some plugins, however, require full trust due to their nature.

-## Tips

- * Insure you're using `requirePermission="false"` when registering the ImageResizer configSection in Web.config
+Note: Insure you're using `requirePermission="false"` when registering the ImageResizer configSection in Web.config

 ## Essential Edition - compatible plugins

 Except for PdfRenderer, all Essential Edition plugins are medium-trust compatible.

   * AutoRotate
   * ClientCache
   * CustomOverlay